austin-clifton/ofxImGuiNodeEditor/README.md

 This version is forked from [the original ofxImGui](https://github.com/jvcleave/ofxImGui) and adds support for the [ImGui Node Editor](https://github.com/thedmd/imgui-node-editor).

+This addon uses ImGui v1.84 and has been tested in OpenFrameworks v0.11 and v0.12.

 ![Screenshot](images/Screenshot.png)

 > #### Develop Branch